mj1618/python-turtle-tutorial/README.md

 __Challenge__

-Using `if/else` and `for` loops create a program that gets the turtle to the plant as best as possible.
+Using `if/else` and `for` loops create a program that gets the turtle to the plant.
 Then test your algorithm by placing rocks in the turtles way.

 Whenever you find a rock formation that your turtle can't navigate, change your turtle algorithm so it can handle all previous rock formations plus this one.